Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Related Work

 \section{Related Work}

-Policy transfer and single-level option transfer methods, aim to broaden an agent's task-handling capabilities.
-Examples of policy transfer include works by \citet{finn2017model}, \citet{grant2018recasting}, \citet{frans2017meta}, \citet{cobbe2021phasic}, and \citet{mazoure2022improving}.
-Option transfer methods, on the other hand, focus on learning a set of reusable options to enhance rewards in new situations \citep{konidaris2007building, barreto2019option, tessler2017deep, mann2013directed}.
-While a few methods in the literature explore \textit{multi-level} hierarchies, they do not focus on option transfer as a mechanism for accelerating task adaptation and generalisation \citep{riemer2018learning, evans2023creating, levy2017learning, fox2017multi}.

-HRL has typically focused on addressing broader challenges such as long-term credit assignment and structured exploration \citep{dayan1992feudal, parr1997reinforcement, mcgovern1998macro, sutton1999between}.
-Two foundational paradigms within HRL are: \textbf{1)} sub-goal-based approaches, which typically decompose tasks into smaller, state-based intermediate objectives, and \textbf{2)} the options framework, which formalises temporally extended actions as options \citep{sutton1999between}.
-In both paradigms the ability to learn transferable abstractions at more than two levels of hierarchy is still an open research question \citep{pateria2021hierarchical}.
+Policy transfer methods, such as \citet{finn2017model}, \citet{grant2018recasting}, \citet{frans2018meta}, \citet{cobbe2021phasic}, and \citet{mazoure2022improving}, have shown some success in improving generalisation.
+However, they often struggle in out-of-distribution (OOD) settings, as they typically rely on task-specific adaptation.
+In contrast, skill transfer methods learn reusable sub-policies, such as options, that can be flexibly composed, offering a more modular and adaptable framework for transfer learning.
+By decomposing complex tasks into smaller, reusable components, skill transfer preserves and reuses prior knowledge in novel situations, potentially addressing challenges in OOD generalisation \citep{konidaris2007building, barreto2019option, tessler2017deep, mann2013directed}.
+However, existing approaches are limited to learning a set of skills that choose directly among primitive actions, lacking the ability to operate in a truly hierarchical manner, being able to choose among both primitive actions and other skills.

-Recent work has proposed methods for forming and managing multi-level hierarchies. \citet{levy2017learning} and \citet{evans2023creating} introduce sub-goal-conditioned approaches for multi-level abstraction.
-However, due to their reliance on state-based-sub-goals, these methods face difficulties in sub-goal selection in complex state spaces such as pixel-based representations.
-Moreover, all state-based-sub-goal methods struggle to transfer sub-goals to different state spaces.
-Additionally, they do not account for the variability in action sequences required to transition between sub-goals; for example, ``booking a holiday" could involve ``calling a travel agent" or ``using the internet," each demanding different skills.
-In contrast, FraCOs avoids creating state-based-sub-goals, providing a more flexible framework for transfer across state spaces.
+A small number of methods have been proposed in the literature for learning \textit{multi-level} hierarchies~\citep{riemer2018learning, evans2023creating, levy2019learning, fox2017multi} but these methods have not addressed skill transfer as a mechanism for accelerating task adaptation and generalisation.
+Additionally, some of these methods, for instance, those by \citet{levy2019learning} and \citet{evans2023creating}, face difficulties in large, complex problems, for example, when using pixel-based representations.
+Furthermore, state-based sub-goal methods, including \citet{levy2019learning} and \citet{evans2023creating}, struggle to transfer learned sub-goals to different state spaces and fail to account for variability in action sequences required to reach these sub-goals; for example, ``booking a holiday" could involve ``calling a travel agent" or ``using the internet," each demanding different skills.
+In contrast, FraCOs avoids creating state-based sub-goals, providing a more flexible framework for transfer across state spaces.